"I Feel Peaceful" Mandala

-Working together, cut one each of the three larger shapes in the colors of your choice.
+Working together, cut at least four pieces of the larger shapes in the colors of your choice.

-Now cut out at least 14 teardrop shapes in a variety of colors.
+Now cut numerous teardrop shapes in a variety of colors.

-Carefully assemble your mandala on your poster board or easel paper.
+Now, create your circle, your mandala, on your poster board or easel paper.
 This process is meant to be meditative.
 Take your time.
-Enjoy your work.
+Breath and enjoy your work.

 Did you find the process of assembling the mandala meditative, or quieting?